ryannruehman/freqnomenal/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of fourieR is to ...
+The goal of fourieR is to compute the Discrete Fourier Transform and Power Spectral Density
+    of a signal using real-valued least squares decomposition, avoiding the use of complex numbers.

 ## Installation